Trev-Marshall/ReticulosType/README.md

 ## Where to play..

-You can go ahead and access the site (here)[http://trevor--marshall.com/reticulos-type/typing-index.html "Live code"] if you don't want to download the files!
+You can go ahead and access the site [here](http://trevor--marshall.com/reticulos-type/typing-index.html "Live code") if you don't want to download the files!

 ## How to run..